Songmu/Puncheur/README.md

 # NAME

-PhiloPurple - It's new $module
+Puncheur - It's new $module

 # SYNOPSIS

-    use PhiloPurple;
+    use Puncheur;

 # DESCRIPTION

-PhiloPurple is ...
+Puncheur is ...

 # LICENSE